 First, it’s believed that too much fiber may cause mineral deficiencies because fiber binds to them, inhibiting their absorption.
 So, it is a common false belief that too much fiber may cause calcium, magnesium, zinc, or iron deficiency.
 This isn’t true, though.

 Healthy adults and children who consume a well-balanced diet have normal serum vitamin and mineral concentrations.
-Actually, a moderate increase in fiber is more likely to be more healthful than harmful.
+Actually, a moderate increase in fiber is more likely to be healthful than harmful.
 A high-fiber diet has a small impact on mineral balance.
-In any case, a daily fiber dose up to 50 g won’t cause any nutrient deficiency.[8,9]
+In any case, a daily fiber dose up to 50 grams won’t cause any nutrient deficiency.[9,10]

 Though fiber is good for health, eating too much could cause side effects such as bloating, a sense of fullness, discomfort, gas, cramping, diarrhea, constipation, as well as other gastrointestinal distresses.